webexcess/WebExcess.BaseTypes/README.md

 * Each first code-line of a file contains a comment with the respective css class, e.g. `# basetype-paragraph`
 * Properties are always namespaced with the BaseType Name, e.g. `paragraphText` - not only `text`

+**Structure:**

+* Each NodeType is composed out of Mixin parts.
+For the Paragraph these are:
+  * `WebExcess.BaseTypes:Content` defines the NodeType as a Content-Element
+  * `WebExcess.BaseTypes:Paragraph.ui` makes the NodeType an needed Inspector Groups visible
+  * `WebExcess.BaseTypes:Paragraph.properties.paragraphText--inplace` enables the Property paragraphText with inplace settings
+* Each Property is available in three modes:
+  * `WebExcess.BaseTypes:Paragraph.properties.paragraphText` the basic property settings
+  * `WebExcess.BaseTypes:Paragraph.properties.paragraphText--inspector` .. including the inspector settings
+  * `WebExcess.BaseTypes:Paragraph.properties.paragraphText--inplace` .. including the inplace settings

 **Hint:**

 * Import your initial content with `./flow site:import --package-key WebExcess.BaseTypes`

 ## Usage / Extending